1 + 1

 We now have a data frame with a column of numbers and a column of corresponding letters.
 We have also given each of these columns a name ( ‘numbers’ for the column of numbers and ‘letters’ for the column of letters).
 Each row of the data frame is an observation, and each column is a variable.9 Perhaps you can figure out what the association between the two variables is.

-When we have names for columns, we can access the column using the name by means of the $ symbol:
+When we have names for columns, we can access the column using the name by means of the $

 [1] 6 9 4 5 2 2

-Note the use of a comment to explain why we are re-creating my_cool_vector.
+.
 This is the kind of step in the middle of a script which is likely to cause confusion without a comment.

-We have now seen a few functions (matrix to create a matrix, and data.frame to create a data frame).
+to create a data frame).
 Functions are what we use to perform data analysis tasks in R. To apply a function, we writes its name and then enter a series of arguments inside brackets.
 The arguments are the information which we pass for the function in order for it to do its work.

 Recall the matrix code from above:

-my_cool_matrix <- matrix(my_cool_vector, nrow = 3)
+<- matrix(my_cool_vector, nrow = 3) my_cool_matrix

-Here the matrix function is given two arguments.
-The first is the vector my_cool_vector and the second is nrow = 3.
+.
 The two arguments are separated by a comma.
 If we want to work out where these came from, we need to look at the help page for the function.
 To do that enter the following in either the script or the console:

 ?matrix

 You should now see the help screen in the output pane (bottom right).
 This help page tells you about three related functions.
 In the ‘usage’ section, you will see some code examples which use the functions.
-The section arguments tells you what you can include as an argument to the function.
-So, for instance, you see that the nrow argument expects you to tell it how many rows you want the matrix to have.
+The section arguments

 The functions come in the order they appear in the usage example.
 In this case, each of the possible arguments is named.
-So, for instance, the first argument is called data.
-We did not enter this explicitly when we used the argument.
-But we could have:
+So, for instance, the first argument is called data

-my_cool_matrix <- matrix(data = my_cool_vector, nrow = 3)
+<- matrix(data = my_cool_vector, nrow = 3) my_cool_matrix

 Sometimes it makes your code more clear to include a name, like this.